Liberia's last two Ebola patients recover, leave hospital

 Liberia had been the only country in West Africa with known cases.
-Neighbor Sierra Leone was declared Ebola-free in November while Guinea's last known case recovered two weeks ago.
+Neighbour Sierra Leone was declared Ebola-free in November while Guinea's last known case recovered two weeks ago.

 "There are no cases in the ETUs (Ebola Treatment Units) in the entire Republic of Liberia," said Tolbert Nyenswah, head of Liberia's Ebola response, adding that Ebola safety procedures remained in place.